wendyli328/DH150/README.md

 7. Flexibility and efficiency of use
 	Accelerators -- unseen by the novice user -- may often speed up the interaction for the expert user so that the system can cater to both inexperienced and experienced users.
 	Allow users to tailor frequent actions.

+Short cut-- you can choose to play directly or open it.
+But sometimes you can accidentally click in when you're trying to read the description.

 Evaluation
 [Enter your observation and evaluation of the degree to which this Heuristic has been satisfied.
 Use as much space as you see fit.]